Rozapz/Health_Insurance_Cost_Prediction/README.md

 The source for the dataset is https://www.kaggle.com/datasets/mirichoi0218/insurance

 ## Database
-To hold our data, we are using a postgreSQL relational database with two tables.
-Each patient is assigned a unique Identifier which relates our tables.
+To hold our data, we are using a PostgreSQL relational database with two tables.
+Each patient is assigned a unique Identifier which relates to our tables.
 The info table contains information on each patient and the charges table contains their insurance charges as well as their geographical location.
 The Schema is provided in schema.sql as well as a join statement to bring the tables together in joins_queries.sql.

 ### ERD